 The orchestra is “a string quintet, a wind quintet, and a rhythm section – piano, percussion and harp,” Angus says with a grin.
 “It is a perfectly balanced little group, but it can sound almost as full and colorful as a large orchestra.
 He knew the musicians he was writing for – this may be the most difficult harp part ever composed, yet it is completely practical, like Liszt’s music for the piano – there are never more notes that your ten fingers can handle.
 It is very efficient writing – there are no notes that he doesn’t need.
 And the astonishing thing about it is that there is so much drama and heart and emotion in it – the audience is on the edge of its seats and in tears at the end when she meets her husband after she has been raped.
 The music is built over a walking bass, like Dido’s lament in Purcell’s Dido and Aeneas, with painful suspensions in the harmony.
 It is almost incredible that all this could have emerged from inside such a staid English gentleman as Britten.”

-Angus is quite pleased with his cast which is led by the remarkable Kelley O’Connor in the title role.
+Angus is extremely pleased with his cast which is led by the remarkable Kelley O’Connor in the title role.
 Since bursting on the scene as the poet Lorca in Osvaldo Golijov’s Ainadamar in 2003, O’Connor has been one of America’s busiest singers both in opera and as an orchestral soloist.
-Metropolitan Opera mezzo-soprano Margaret Lattimore returns to the BLO after a long absence as the warm-hearted Bianca and Duncan Rock, the Lyric’s last Don Giovanni, is the lustful Tarquinius, the role he sang in the Glynebourne revival.
+Metropolitan Opera mezzo-soprano Margaret Lattimore returns to the BLO after a long absence as the warm-hearted Bianca and Duncan Rock, the Lyric’s last Don Giovanni, is the lustful Tarquinius, the role he created in the Glyndebourne production by director Fiona Shaw.
 The other parts are in the hands of younger artists, including tenor Jesse Darden and soprano Sara Womble, who sang multiple roles in Tod Machover’s Schoenberg in Hollywood earlier this season.

 Despite the way the music compels attention and stirs the spirit, the libretto by the playwright Ronald Duncan has often been viewed as a problem.
 Some people have been disturbed by the way the text treats the story of a brutal rape as a Christian allegory – although the historical event of the rape predated Christ by several centuries.
 Others have found Duncan’s rhetoric excessively “poetical” and hard to follow and difficult to understand when sung.
 Angus says he and the BLO cast have tried to meet this problem head-on.